Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ##### Important Note

 The Battle Phase determines initiative for the next turn's Deploy Phase.
-The player who activates the fewest cards (attacks, abilities, interrupts) in the Battle Phase has the initiative in the next Deploy Phase.
+The player who activates the fewest cards (attacks, abilities, interrupts, deployments) in the Battle Phase has the initiative in the next Deploy Phase.
 If there's a tie, the player who spent the fewest CP in the Battle Phase gets the initiative.
 If the players spent the same CP, then the next player to the left gains initiative.

 #### Additional Notes